 Dr. Aster-McKenna completed her predoctoral internship, as well as her post-doctoral fellowship, at the Brattleboro Retreat, in Brattleboro, VT.
 Here, Dr. Aster-McKenna provided psychotherapy to patients on a full continuum of care, from traditional outpatient psychotherapy to the partial hospitalization level of care.
 A majority of her clinical work took place in a specialized Trauma and Addiction treatment center for active and retired Law Enforcement, Fire, Military, Veterans, EMTs, and Corrections Personnel.
 Dr. Aster-McKenna's work in this program consisted largely of running ACT-based psychotherapy groups, leading Trauma-Sensitive Yoga Nidra, and leading Mindfulness Groups.
 Most notably, she provided intensive trauma and recovery-focused therapy from a unique blend of evidenced-based treatment interventions including ACT, cognitive processing therapy, and dialectical behavior therapy.
 Given her passion for implementing such treatments, Dr. Aster-McKenna co-developed a 3-day mindfulness and compassion workshop for the Connecticut State Police in April of 2017.

 Dr. Aster-McKenna is a member of the American Psychological Association (APA), the New Jersey Psychological Association (NJPA), the Association for Behavioral and Cognitive Therapies (ABCT), and the Association for Contextual Behavior Science (ACBS).
 She is an active member in the NJ and NY Chapters of ACBS as well, and currently serves as the Manager of the NYC Association for Contextual Behavior Science Board of Directors.
 Dr. Aster-McKenna is also an adjunct professor at Kean University in the Combined School and Clinical Psy.D Program.
-Furthermore, she provides clinical consultation to the Fire Department of New York Counseling Services Unit.
+Furthermore, Dr. Aster-McKenna serves as a Board Member for the Mental Health Association of Essex and Morris.

 Dr. Aster-McKenna has attended numerous training seminars to continue her education from experts in the field of trauma, acceptance and commitment therapy, written exposure therapy, compassion focused therapy, and acceptance-based behavior therapy for generalized anxiety disorder.
 She is available to give presentations to professional and non-professionals on Acceptance and Commitment Therapy, Mindfulness, and Trauma, with a focus clinical, non-clinical, and Uniformed Services populations.